Updating a Gaugefield

 right number of fermion fields

-• num_cv: If bigger than 0, additional fields are initialized that are needed for Stout
+• numcv: If bigger than 0, additional fields are initialized that are needed for Stout

 force recursion when using a bias.